fernando-jimenez-dev/clean-cut-architecture/README.md

 ### Step 2: Explore the Docs

-Head to the `/docs` folder to understand the core principles and how to get started with Clean Cut Architecture.
+Head to the [`/documentation`](documentation/README.md) folder to understand the core principles and how to get started with Clean Cut Architecture.

 ### Step 3: Try the Templates

-Check out the `/templates` folder for project setups you can adapt to your own use cases.
+Check out the The [`/templates`](templates/README.md) folder provides a **starter project template** with basic CCA setup. folder for project setups you can adapt to your own use cases.

 ## Roadmap